Unveiling the Latent Space Geometry of Push-Forward Generative Models: Simplicial Structure in Push-Forward Generative Models

+To exhibit generative models with optimal precision levels, one must look at partitions with the smallest epsilon-boundary measures $\gamma(\partial^\varepsilon \mathcal{A})$.
+We argue that this is tightly connected to the theoretical field of Gaussian isoperimetric inequalities.
 Isoperimetric inequalities link the measure of sets with their perimeters.
-More specifically, isoperimetric inequalities highlight minimizers of the perimeter for a fixed measure, \textit{e.g.} the sphere in an euclidean space with Lebesgue measure.
-Gaussian isoperimetric inequalities study this problem in Gaussian space. \citet[][Theorem 1.3]{ledoux1996isoperimetry} shows that in a finite-dimensional Gaussian space, among all sets of a given measure, half-spaces have a minimal weighted perimeter.
-More formally, for any Borel set A in $\mathds{R}^d$ and a half-space $H$, if we have $\gamma({A}) \geqslant \gamma(H)$, then $\gamma({A}^\varepsilon) \geqslant \gamma(H^\varepsilon)$ for any $\varepsilon > 0$, where ${A}^\varepsilon$ denotes the $\varepsilon$-extension of the set $A$.
+More specifically, these inequalities highlight minimizers of the perimeter for a fixed measure, \textit{e.g.} the sphere in an euclidean space with a given Lebesgue measure.
+In the Gaussian space, \citet{borell1975brunn} and \citet{sudakov1978extremal} show that in a finite-dimensional case, among all sets of a given measure, half-spaces have a minimum Gaussian perimeter.
+More formally, for any Borel set $A$ in $\mathds{R}^d$ and a half-space $H$, if we have $\gamma({A}) \geqslant \gamma(H)$, then $\gamma({A}^\varepsilon) \geqslant \gamma(H^\varepsilon)$ for any $\varepsilon > 0$, where ${A}^\varepsilon$ denotes the $\varepsilon$-extension of $A$.

-The Gaussian multi-bubble conjecture was formulated when looking for a way to partition the Gaussian space with the least-weighted perimeter.
-It was recently proved by \citet{milman2022gaussian} who showed that that the best way to split a Gaussian space $\mathds{R}^d$ in $m$ clusters of equal measure, with $2 \leqslant m \leqslant d+1$, is by using "simplicial clusters" obtained as the Voronoi cells of $m$ equidistant points in $\mathds{R}^d$.
-Convex geometry theory tells us that the boundary is the union of $m$ convex cones, each of them contained in a distinct hyperplane that goes through the origin of $\mathds{R}^d$.
-We note \textbf{$\mathcal{A}^\star$} any partition corresponding to this optimal configuration, see Figure \ref{fig:intro}.
-In the present paper, we mainly propose to adapt this result to the community of GANs via the following theorems.
+The Gaussian multi-bubble conjecture was formulated when looking for a way to partition the Gaussian space in $m$ parts, with the least-weighted boundary.
+It was recently proved by \citet{milman2022gaussian} who showed that the best way to split a Gaussian space $\mathds{R}^d$ in $m$ clusters of equal measure, with $2 \leqslant m \leqslant d+1$, is by using ‘simplicial clusters' obtained as the Voronoi cells of $m$ equidistant points in $\mathds{R}^d$.
+Convex geometry theory tells us that each cell is a convex cone, whose borders are hyperplanes going through the origin of $\mathds{R}^d$.
+We note \textbf{$\mathcal{A}^\star$} any partition corresponding to this optimal configuration, see Figure \ref{fig:intro} for $m=3$.

-\paragraph{Maximal precision of GANs.} Using results from Gaussian isoperimetric inequalities \citep{schechtman2012approximate}, we derive an upper bound on the maximal precision of generative models: \begin{corollary} Assume that Assumption \ref{ass:disconnect} is satisified.
-Let $L, d$ be such that $L \geqslant d \sqrt{\log(m)}$.
-Then, for any well-balanced generator $G \in \mathcal{G}_L$ verifying $\beta_G = 1$, we have:

-\end{corollary} This result has to be put into perspective with the result obtained by \citet[][Theorem 3]{tanielian2020learning}, which showed a similar result when the number of modes increases:

-Interestingly, the bound in \eqref{eq:precision_finite} gives an interesting insight when the number of modes increases in a finite-sample setting.
-Also, we observe that when $m \rightarrow \infty$, both \eqref{eq:precision_finite} and \ref{eq:precision_asymptotic} give similar results.